DanielChanJA/UofTSchedulr/README.md

 What makes Schedulr stand out is that it allows students to get a map view of where all their classes are held.

-The backend is written in NodeJS with the front-end with plans to be written in Angular.
+The backend is written in NodeJS, and the frontend is to be re-written in Angular.

 The testing framework will be written in Jasmine.